 Criminology and Criminal Justice internships are designed to provide field experience for Criminal Justice majors.

-An internship experience of 3 to 6 credit hours is required.
-The CRJ internship provides supervised field experience in a variety of occupational agencies focusing on criminal justice and law enforcement.
-Each intern spends a minimum of 80 hours on site and attends a weekly seminar.
-Currently employed sworn federal, state, and local officers or agents may waive, through petition, the internship field experience.
+The CCJ internship provides supervised field experience in a variety of criminal justice and law enforcement agencies along with sociological agencies.
+Each intern spends a minimum of 80 or 160 hours on site and attends a weekly(classroom) seminar.
+Currently employed or retired sworn federal, state, and local officers or agents may waive, through petition, the internship field experience.
 All students are required to register for and attend the weekly seminar.

 The internship application deadlines are as follows:

-Students must submit an application, interview with the internship coordinator, and submit all necessary documents by the deadline date before they are considered to be eligible for an internship.
+- Students must submit an application, interview with the internship coordinator, and submit all necessary documents by the deadline date before they are considered to be eligible for an internship.

-The application process for all federal agencies must begin a minimum of 6 months prior to the semester for which the internship is sought.
+- The application process for all federal agencies must begin a minimum of 6 months prior to the semester for which the internship is sought.